marklogic/flux/docs/import/import-jdbc.md

 nav_order: 3
 ---

-NT supports importing data from any database that offers a JDBC driver.
+Flux supports importing data from any database that offers a JDBC driver.
 You can select rows from a table or via a SQL query, and each row will be written as a new document in MarkLogic.
 Additionally, you can aggregate related rows together to form hierarchical documents that are written to MarkLogic.